 Made with local, rich butter, Marusei Butter Sandwich is one of Hokkaido's most famous souvenirs.
 White chocolate and cream using 100% Hokkaido raw milk butter and juicy raisins are sandwiched between two flavorful cookies.

 9. Yubari Melon - Famous All Over Japan

-Cantaloupe, or just melon as it is known in Japan, is a popular fruit.
-Yubari in Hokkaido is a small town that is best-known for its high-quality melon.
+Cantaloupe (or just melon as it is known in Japan) is an extremely popular fruit, and Yubari in Hokkaido is a small town that is best-known for its high-quality melon.

-All melons from Hokkaido are very delicious, but Yubari melon is known to be especially juicy and flavorful.
-People from all over Asia will buy whole boxes of Yubari melon to take home.
+All melons from Hokkaido are delicious, but Yubari melon is known to be especially juicy and flavorful.
+People from all over Asia will even buy whole boxes of Yubari melon to take home.